The Federal Reserve is often referred to as simply “The Fed.”

 The Board and the Banks work together “to serve the public interest.”

 Who is The Fed Chair, and How Did They Get the Position?

 The Chair of the Board of Governors of the Federal Reserve, aka the “Fed Chair,” is currently Jerome Powell.

 He was nominated for the position by President Trump in 2018.
-He was renominated by President Biden and reconfirmed by the Senate in 2022.
+Then renominated by President Biden and reconfirmed by the Senate in 2022.

 The Fed Chair is the face of the Federal Reserve.